alanrogers/bedvcf/README.md

 order, and the nucleotide position must be sorted in numeric order.
 For example, the bed file can be sorted by "sort -k1 -k2n".

-The same job can be done, using bcftools, like this:
+The .vcf file can also be filtered, using bcftools, like this:

     bcftools view --output-file out.vcf --output-type v --regions-file in.bed \
       in.vcf